The best Memorial Day sales 2020: deals from Home Depot, Best Buy, and more

-Memorial Day 2020 is just over a week away, which means you can find fantastic deals right now leading up to the holiday event.
+Memorial Day 2020 is officially one week away, which means you can find fantastic deals now leading up to the big holiday event.
 Memorial Day sales include huge discounts from your favorite retailers like Home Depot, Amazon, and Best Buy on items such as patio furniture, TVs, laptops, grills, mattresses, and more.

 To help guide you through all the promotions and offers, we've put together a list of the best Memorial Day sales that are live right now.
 We've also hand-picked the top standout deals from a variety of categories such as appliances, electronics, and home items.
 Some standout deals include up to 65% off patio furniture at Wayfair, the all-new AirPods Pro on sale for $228, up to 40% in savings on major appliances at Lowe's, and the best-selling Samsung 50-inch 4K TV on sale for just $329.99.

 This might be your last chance to score record-low prices before the next big sale event (Amazon Prime Day), so you should take advantage of these incredible bargains while you can.
-Make sure to bookmark this page as we'll be updating it with all the best deals leading up to the holiday weekend, so you don't miss out on any sale events.
+Make sure to bookmark this page as we'll be updating it with all the best deals leading up to the long holiday weekend.

 The best Memorial Day sales: